PhanindraPinniboina/Penetration-Home-Lab/README.md

 # Penetration-Home-Lab
-Home penetration lab with Kali Linux, Windows 10, Metasploitable 2
+Home penetration lab with Kali Linux, Windows 10, and Metasploitable 2